muntiMedia/Cal/README.md

 # Calculator
-This is javasctipt based calculator
+This file inlcudes html, css and javasctipt.